 French & Indian War

-This engaging 45-minute program incorporates history and geography to provide context to the daily experience of American Provincial soldiers on campaign during the French & Indian War.
-Students will explore the connections between colonial military service, global networks of trade, and imperial competition for resources.
+Students examine carefully reproduced clothing, equipment, and commodities at the heart of daily life for provincial soldiers in colonial America.
+This engaging 45-minute program incorporates history and geography to connect colonial trade to the daily experience of American Provincial soldiers, on campaign during the French & Indian War.
+Students explore the connections between colonial military service, global networks of trade, and imperial competition for resources.

 -